previsionio/prevision-quantum/docs/source/quickstart.rst

 This section provides with the simplest API to use prevision-quantum-nn and to get started quickly.
 The easiest way to get started is to use prevision-quantum-nn **Applications**.

-Prevision-qnn allows you to solve two different kind of applications:
+Prevision-quantum-nn allows you to solve two different kind of applications:

 |